MaximilianLombardo/PySCES/README.md

 ### Archive

 - **[archive/](archive/)**: Archived files and documents that are no longer actively used but are kept for reference.
+  - [debug_scripts/](archive/debug_scripts/): Archived debug and test scripts related to the C++ extensions.

 ## Current Status

 PySCES is currently in active development.
 The following components are implemented and functional:

 - ✅ **ARACNe Algorithm**: Core algorithm for inferring gene regulatory networks
-  - Mutual information calculation with C++ extensions
+  - Mutual information calculation using Python implementation
   - Data processing inequality (DPI) algorithm
   - Bootstrapping for network robustness
   - Consensus network generation
-  - Python fallback implementation
+  - Network to regulons conversion
   - Verified with real biological data from CELLxGENE

 - ✅ **VIPER Algorithm**: Core algorithm for inferring protein activity